K7MDL2/RF-Power-Meter-V1/README.md

 Most of the planned work (and much more unplanned) is complete in time for a break while I start traveling in July.

-I plan to build a new mtere with some new features later this summer for my 2nd QTH.
+I plan to build a new meter with some new features later this summer for my 2nd QTH.
 It will include scanning for RF among multiple couplers using a solid state RF switch, programmable attenuator and if I can find something, a frequency counter board.
 If I have time I will merge the features from the PSoC version to the Arduino.
 The M5Stack did get a merge about a month ago so it is fairly feature rich as is.
 I have previously used a SS SP6T RF switch and 31dB programmable ss attenuator in my Multiband central LO project last year.

 ### Summary Description